photo

 About

-My research interests are broadly at the interface of optimization, probability, and machine learning, with a focus on the design and analysis of large-scale algorithms.
+I am an Assistant Professor at Princeton ORFE.
+My research interests are broadly at the interface of optimization, probability, and machine learning, with a focus on the design and analysis of efficient algorithms.

 In my free time, I like to ski, play tennis, and eat too many cookies.
 I also like chess and, in a past life, I obtained an International Master norm in Spain.
 In another past life I swam on the Oxford varsity team.